Click the links above to zip down to the section of the page that interests you. Click the arrow at the bottom right to come back to the top.

 AND if your book gets sold for large print rights – you’ll have a separate ISBN number and need to register that.

-If, as happened to me, your books are given new jackets over time check the ISBN number has or hasn’t changed – because you’ll need to register the new ISBN if it has (as it had changed in my case).
+If, as happened to me, your books are given new jackets over time check the ISBN number because it might have been given a new one for the new edition and then you’ll need to register the new ISBN if it has (as it had changed in my case).

 Also register any articles you have written for national newspapers and magazines – you’ll need the ISSN number of the magazine which is situated IN the barcode (see the ALCS site for how to find it) So don’t cut out your article and throw the rest of the publication away until you’ve recorded it.